Why should I become a Pegasystems certified professional?

 How do I become a Certified Senior System Architect (CSSA)?

 To become a CSSA, you must have the CSA certification as a prerequisite, and pass the CSSA exam.
-To prepare for the exam, you can enroll in the Senior System Architect Self Study or Instructor-Led Training course.
+To prepare for the exam, you can enroll in the Senior System Architect self study course or Instructor-Led Training course.
+See the System Architect career path page for information on Senior System Architect training offerings and exam information.

 Certified Lead System Architect (CLSA) Questions